ukan-computational-acoustics/ca-knowledgebase/community/bios.md

 University College London.
 He is one of the developers of [the FEniCS finite element library](https://fenicsproject.org/) and [the Bempp boundary element library](https://bempp.com/).
 He is the maintainer of [DefElement, an encyclopedia of finite element definitions](https://defelement.com).

+## Huiqing Wang

+<i class="fa fa-linkedin" aria-hidden="true"></i> [linkedin](https://www.linkedin.com/in/huiqing-wang-2596544a/) &nbsp; <i class="fa fa-github" aria-hidden="true"></i> [hqwang815](https://github.com/hqwang815)

+Huiqing Wang is a postdoctoral research fellow in the group of building acoustics at the Eindhoven University of technology.
+His work focuses on developing numerical methods (time-domain discontinuous Galerkin method) for wave propagation problems, with applications in room acoustics and the development of open-source room acoustics simulation software.
+He is a core developer of the open-source room acoustics software [edg-acoustics](https://github.com/Building-acoustics-TU-Eindhoven/edg-acoustics).